pcolby/bipolar/README.md

 ## Status

-Bipolor consists (or _will_ consist) of two parts:
+The release plans is roughly as follows:

-1. A custom hook for extracting data from Polar's applications.
+- [x] 0.0.1 Working hook DLL for extracting data from Polar FlowSync on Windows.
-2. A GUI application for processing the extracted data (for conversion to other formats such as GPX and TCX).

-The custom hook is pretty-much working now for Polar FlowSync 2.1.x.
-However, the GUI application has not been started yet.

-The next step is to understand how to interpret the data exported by the custom hook (it's encoded using Google Protocol Buffers).
-Help with this would be greatly appreciated!

-See [Hooks](../../wiki/Hooks) for more information.

-### Update

-I've now worked out the latitude, longitude, and altitude encoding!
-Work on the conversion application can begin now :D

-## How to Help

-Right now, I need help with deciphering the Google Protocol Buffers.
-If you already know what that means, then please go ahead and install the [FlowSync hook](../../wiki/Hooks), capture some session data, and start mapping - either add the results to the [Polar API V2](../../wiki/Polar API V2) wiki page, or to a new issue.

-If you still want to help, but aren't sure how, just create a new issue asking how to help, and we can all discuss some options :D
+- [ ] 0.1.0 Export to both GPX and TCX, in a headless mode (no GUI yet).
+- [ ] 0.2.0 Mac OS support (both hook library, and headless app).
+- [ ] 0.3.0 Basic GUI.

+The initial hook for Windows has already been released, and is working quite well.
+I've got all of the protobuf data parsing working (Polar uses Google Protocol Buffers), and am now working on the GPX/TCX conversion.

+In fact, GPX conversion is working now! :D  I've even uploaded generated GPX files to Strava, with great success :D

+Things remaining for the next release (0.1.0) are:
+- TCX conversion; and
+- a Windows installer.